EmilioSchi/Niched-Pareto-Genetic-Algorithm-NPGA/README.md

 ```bash
  pip3 install git+https://github.com/EmilioSchi/Niched-Pareto-Genetic-Algorithm-NPGA
 ```
-And later you can import with in your code:
+And later it is possible to import in code with:
 ```python
 import NPGA
 ```